danielharrell/does_music_move/does_music_move.md

 moves, from place to place, rising and falling, departing and returning, very like the motion of a bird in flight.

-Yet for all its resemblance to this flight, the motion we hear in music is different.
-And the difference suggests something illusory about the space of this motion, and thus about the motion itself.
-In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next, as if from one place to the next. is is then hard to say what exactly is *moving* in the melody itself, through each of its unmoving notes in turn.
-There is nothing to be heard , is hard to say. that corresponds to the bird in its flight?
-And this flight is continuous in being motion: the bird is not simply found in different places at different times; it is also seen to move continuously from place to place, through every place between.
-But the melody, by contrast, is carried from note to note discretely, without having to travel audibly through every note between.
-But then it becomes hard even to say how there is a *moving* through each note in turn, much less what it *is* that might be moving.
-And for that matter, in what sense is there indeed a *moving* through each note in turn, that corresponds to the bird's flight through each place in turn?
-We can trace the rise and fall of a melody with our hand---as if to conduct it---yet there is nothing that corresponds to our hand in the melody we hear, or more generally, to a conductor in the movement he conducts, or to a dancer in the music she dances to.
-(Arguably to fill in what isn't there.
-Because it moves us, it doesn't move itself.)

-It becomes so hard to say, in fact, that the reality of this motion is more readily denied has been more often denied than asserted in the history of musical aesthetics.
-And it is easier, in fact, to suppose that the reason we can hear a melody rise and fall, or music more generally move from place to place, without having to be an already-formed object moving relative to any unmoving such objects and through every place is because the space of this motion is illusory, and the motion in turn unreal.
-Something happening in time, that only seems to be happening in space.

-(Put Zuckerkandl quote here.
-All but tones, thus, no space in which motion can occur.)

-itself.
-(Use this at end, nothing like bird, or other things, or transition, thus nothing like space.)

-Yet to say we *hear* this motion in the case of music is one reason to doubt that it is happening in any *actual* space; and thus one reason to doubt that the motion we hear in music is real.
-For in what kind of actual space could there be a motion, like the rise and fall of a melody, that we can hear, but never see?
-Where the distance made apparent in sight, and the space so revealed by sight, are no intrinsic part of the perception of motion in question?

-in which a bird, for example, And we seem to invoke a sense of space in talking about the motion, for example, of the rising and falling of a melody.

 Transition paragraph: mention that Zuckerkandl discusses this in Sound and Symbol even if not